bijanf/sdisimip/README.md

 3- run the create_obs_coarse.sh to prepare the lowe resolution obs for step by step downscaling and for bias adjusting the ISIMIP3b against the CHELSA at 0.5 degree resolution prior to downscaling.

 3- run the run_bias_adjust.sh to send bias adjusting parallel jobs for different variables, scenarios, models and time-slices.
+Remember to change the SBATCH commands according to your own user info.

 4- edit the downscaling step (1,2,3,4,5) in the sd.sh and run the run_sd.sh to send jobs to  slurm for different variables, scenarios,	models and time-slices.
+Remember to change the SBATCH commands according to your own user info.

 5- run_post_process_products.sh to cut final time-slices and convert tasrange, tasskew and tas to tasmin and tasmax.